 We have clinics at the Hospital for diabetes, epilepsy and high blood pressure as well as services for dental and eye problems.
 The most common cases that we see in our outpatient department include HIV, diarrhoea and malaria.
-Patients are seen quickly by a doctor or clinical officer, and while they wait they are given education from our HIV expert patient, malaria prevention nurse or a member of the dental team.
-If someone is ill enough to require admission to Hospital then we have clean (although overcrowded) wards with 112 beds.
+A doctor or clinical officer sees patients quickly, and while they wait, they get education from our HIV expert patient, malaria prevention nurse or a member of the dental team.
+If someone is ill enough to require admission to Hospital then we have clean (although overcrowded) wards with 122 beds.
 We have an x-ray machine, ultrasound scans and a laboratory.

-The Hospital is introducing a community health insurance plan that will ask all people in the area aged five and over to contribute $3 per person per year to the cost of their health care, and will then pay only a nominal charge each time they use Hospital services.
-This innovative approach to cost sharing will improve access for all people, including the very poorest, and will enable everyone to plan and take responsibility for their family health instead fearing the cost of health care and avoiding coming to the Hospital.
+The Hospital has a community health insurance plan that asks all people in the area to contribute $5 per person per year to the cost of their health care, and with this, they pay only a nominal charge each time they use Hospital services.
+This innovative approach to cost sharing has helped improve access for all people; including the very poorest, and enables everyone to plan and take responsibility for their family health instead fearing the cost of health care and avoiding seeking medical care.

 The cost of providing all of this care is only $5.80 for each person in the area per year.
 This is a very small amount compared with the United States, where $6,700 is spent annually on health care for each citizen.
 But this still means that to subsidise the patient contribution towards our services we need to raise around $200,000 each year.
 Helping people like Agnes is certainly a good thing, but it costs a lot of money.
 This community is a long way from being able to afford to pay the full cost of the health care it requires.